Cray-HPE/docs-csm/operations/security_and_authentication/Remove_Internal_Groups_from_the_Keycloak_Shasta_Realm.md

 1. Search for the group and select the group in the groups table.

-1. Click the `Delete` button at the top of the table.
+1. Click the three dots on the header of the table and select the `Delete` button.

 Once the groups are removed from Keycloak, follow the instructions in [Re-Sync Keycloak Users to Compute Nodes](Resync_Keycloak_Users_to_Compute_Nodes.md) to update the groups on the compute nodes.